 Performance tests are executed to determine the boundaries and requirements that your application requires to work properly.
 Performance tests will help you set device requirements such as memory space, network speed, and ROM capacity that a device needs to execute your app properly.
 Security testing is important to protect user information and deter cybercrime.

 This is more of a compilation report than a test.
 This is the final stage of testing and all the results of previous tests are collated to inform proper decision making.

 Read Also: Mobile App Testing Scenarios

-Mobile application testing is not easy to implement, With these test phases every step of mobile app testing properly carrying out- and you will boost your application quality.
+Mobile application QA testing process is not easy to implement, With these test phases every step of mobile app testing properly carrying out- and you will boost your application quality.